ouyangw/scattering/README.md

 cmake [-D LIBSCATTERING_EIGEN_INCLUDE=<path-to-eigen-headers>] <path-to-source>
 ```
 The optional variable `LIBSCATTERING_EIGEN_INCLUDE` sets the path to the Eigen's
 header files.
 The default value is `/usr/local/include/`.
+CMake will check
+whether Eigen's header is available.
+If the header cannot be found, a warning
-Next section has more
+will be issued.
+Next section has more advanced ways to configure the build
-advanced ways to configure the build system, but they are optional.
+system, but they are optional.

 *Note: If user uses the GUI version of CMake, user should fill in the source and
 build directory and click "Configure", optionally change the variables and